getgrit/stdlib/.grit/patterns/sql/oracle_quote_procedure.md

 ---
-title: Oracle to PG: Dollar quote stored procedure body
+title: "Oracle to PG: Dollar quote stored procedure body"
 ---

 In Postgres, function and procedure bodies need to be wrapped in $$dollar quotes$$.